Chinnappar/datacompression/DAISI.md

                              zip_file_name="output.zip").value

 ##### Parameters:
-- csvfile - This is input csv file and optional.
-This file should be presented in the server.
+- csvfile - This is input CSV file and optional.
+This file should be presented on the server.
-- file_mapping - first output file [Mapping File] and this will used for decompression.
+- file_mapping - first output file [Mapping File] and this will be used for decompression.
 - file_compressed - second output file [Compressed File] and compressed data will be stored.
 - zip_file_name - third output file [output.zip].
-Above two files (mapping and compressed) are zipped and stored in this file.
+The above two files (mapping and compressed) are zipped and stored in this file.

- Note: if you are facing any file permission issue, please run chmod 777 command and try again.
+ Note: if you are facing any file permission issue, please "run chmod 777" command and try again.

 ### Screenshot: